We think this TV show stands out for:

 Is it any good?

-THE GOOD WIFE sets itself apart from other legal dramas because it's set within the backdrop of real-life political/sex scandals that have been sensationalized in the media.
-Because the series is told from Alicia's point of view, it establishes a strong, positive voice -- one that's presumably meant to represent the real-life political wives who publicly stand by their husbands but are usually never heard from.
+This series sets itself apart from other legal dramas because it's set within the backdrop of real-life political/sex scandals that have been sensationalized in the media.
+Because The Good Wife is told from Alicia's point of view, it establishes a strong, positive voice -- one that's presumably meant to represent the real-life political wives who publicly stand by their husbands but are usually never heard from.
 It also calls attention to the pain that these scandals -- and the media coverage they receive -- can cause.

 While Alicia is a strong survivor, The Good Wife sends some mixed messages about women.
 It features women in a variety of domestic and distinguished professional roles, but it also shows them resorting to catty and/or desperate measures to get what they want.
 Meanwhile, Alicia's on-going efforts to support her husband politically and personally sometimes makes her appear more indecisive than empowered.
 Still, the show offers a well-developed and (unfortunately) timely drama that makes for solid primetime entertainment.

-Families can talk about why the media spends so much time reporting scandals.
+Families can talk about why the media spends so much time reporting scandals, both in reality and in The Good Wife.
 Why do these stories receive so much attention?
 What kind of impact can publicity have on the personal lives of those associated with these stories?